Australia AFS License (Australian Financial Services) in 2026

 - ASIC will then review the application and documents for an additional 2 to 3 weeks.

-How to apply for Australia AFS license?
+How to Apply for Australia AFS License?

 Step 1: Register your business in Australia

-- Our local team in Australia is more than happy to assist with your engagement.
+- Our local team in Australia is more than happy to assist with your project.
 The registration process will take around 1 week, and your company will be able to proceed with the next steps in the licensing process, as per the 2026 ASIC licensing regulations.

 Step 2: Corporate bank account opening

 - After completing the company registration process, Tetra Consultants will help you with the corporate bank account opening with a bank of your choice.
-We have access to a wide network of international banks and will help you open a bank account with a bank that meets the necessary requirements.
+We have access to a wide network of international banks and will help you open a bank account at a bank that meets the necessary requirements.

 - The bank account opening process will take around 4 weeks, depending on the bank’s due diligence and compliance procedures.